Pierre Henry

-Pierre Georges Albert François Henry ([pjɛʁ ɑ̃ʁi]; 9 December 1927 – 5 July 2017) was a French composer and pioneer of musique concrète.
+Pierre Georges Albert François Henry ([pjɛʁ ɑ̃ʁi]; 9 December 1927 – 5 July 2017) was a French composer known for his significant contributions to musique concrète.

 Biography

 Henry was born in Paris, France, and began experimenting at the age of 15 with sounds produced by various objects.
 He became fascinated with the integration of noise into music, now called noise music.
 He studied with Nadia Boulanger, Olivier Messiaen, and Félix Passerone at the Conservatoire de Paris from 1938 to 1948.

-Between 1949 and 1958, Henry worked at the Club d'Essai studio at RTF, which had been founded by Pierre Schaeffer in 1943.
+Between 1949 and 1958, Henry worked at the Club d'Essai studio at RTF, which had been founded by Pierre Schaeffer in 1942.
 During this period, he wrote the 1950 piece Symphonie pour un homme seul, in cooperation with Schaeffer.
 It is an important early example of musique concrète.
 Henry also composed the first musique concrète track to appear in a commercial film: the 1952 short film Astrologie ou le miroir de la vie by Jean Grémillon.
 Henry also scored numerous additional films and ballets.

 Two years after leaving the RTF, he co-founded, with Jean Baronnet, the first private electronic music studio in France: Studio Apsone-Cabasse.

 Among Henry's works is the 1967 ballet Messe pour le temps présent, a collaboration with composer Michel Colombier and choreographer Maurice Béjart that debuted in Avignon.
-In 1970 Henry collaborated with British rock band Spooky Tooth on the album Ceremony.
+In 1970, Henry collaborated with British rock band Spooky Tooth on the album Ceremony.